geops/website/content/job/pojob/index.en.md

 ---
 title: Product Owner for IT Solutions in Public Transport
 summary: "Do you want to design pioneering IT solutions for public transport and new forms of mobility?
-Are you enthusiastic about modern technologies?
-Would you like to ensure the success of our products abd services? "
+Are you enthusiastic about modern technologies? "
 slug: pojob
 created: 2021-05-13
 ---